nimbix/jarvice-helm/InfiniBandCNI.md

 The following document is a HOWTO for how to enable Kubernetes support for using MPI over InfiniBand in JARVICE jobs.
 Note that the referrenced components are managed by their respective third party maintainers.

-## Howto enable IPoIB in Kubernetes.
+## Howto enable IPoIB in Kubernetes

 Assumptions
 - working Kubernetes cluster with a functional primary CNI